 More Long Reads:

-They used it as a cover for an extraordinary humanitarian mission - to rescue thousands of beleaguered Ethiopian Jews stranded in refugee camps in Sudan and evacuate them to Israel.
-Sudan was an enemy Arab country, and it had to be done without anyone finding out, either there or at home.
+They used it as a cover for an extraordinary humanitarian mission - to smuggle out thousands of beleaguered Ethiopian Jews stranded in refugee camps in Sudan and evacuate them to Israel.
+Sudan was an enemy country tied to the Arab world, and it had to be done without anyone finding out, either there or at home.

 The Ethiopian Jews belonged to a community called Beta Israel (House of Israel), whose origins are shrouded in mystery.

-Some believe they descended from one of the so-called 10 lost tribes of the ancient kingdoms of Israel, or from Israelites who accompanied a son of the Queen of Sheba and King Solomon back to Ethiopia around 950BC.
-Others think they fled there after the destruction of the first Jewish Temple in 586BC.
+For many centuries, a prominent theory contended they were descended from Israelites who had accompanied a son of the Queen of Sheba and King Solomon back to Ethiopia around 950BC, smuggling the Ark of the Covenant with him.
+It has alternatively been suggested they ended up there after fleeing civil war in ancient Israel, or fled into exile after the destruction of the Jewish Temple in Jerusalem 586BC.

-They adhered to the Torah, practised a Biblical version of Judaism and prayed in synagogues.
+The Ethiopian Jews adhered to the Torah, practised a Biblical version of Judaism, and prayed in buildings similar to synagogues.
 But, isolated from the rest of Jewry for millennia, they believed they were the last remaining Jews in the world.
-The Beta Israelis' authenticity was confirmed by Israel's chief rabbis in the early 1970s.

-In 1977 one of their members, Ferede Aklum, joined a wave of non-Jewish Ethiopian refugees who crossed the border into Sudan to escape civil war and a deepening food crisis.
+In 1977 one of their members, Ferede Aklum, wanted by the Ethiopian authorities for "anti-government activity" (Aklum was suspected of sympathising with rebels and of treachery for encouraging Jews to emigrate to Israel) escaped to Sudan, along with a wave of non-Jewish Ethiopian refugees fleeing civil war and a deepening food crisis.

-He sent letters to relief agencies, pleading for help, and one found its way to the Mossad.
+He sent letters to relief agencies, pleading for help to get to Israel, and one found its way to the Mossad.
 For the then Israeli Prime Minister, Menachem Begin - himself a refugee from Nazi-occupied Europe - Israel existed as a safe haven for Jews in peril.
-The Beta Israelis were no exception and he instructed the intelligence agency to act.
+The Beta Israel were no exception and he ordered the intelligence agency to act.

 It offered the tantalising opportunity of fulfilling a 2,700-year-old dream.
-And in the period that followed, some 14,000 Beta Israelis made a perilous 800km (500-mile) journey by foot along with over a million other Ethiopians seeking refuge across the Sudanese border.
+In the period up to late 1985, some 14,000 Beta Israelis took the chance and made the perilous 800km (500-mile) journey by foot.

 About 1,500 of the Jewish refugees were killed along the way, perished in the squalid camps around Gedaref and Kassala, or were abducted.

-As there were no known Jews in Sudan, a Muslim-majority country, they were instructed not to disclose their religion so as to blend in and not get caught by the Sudanese secret police.
+As there were no known Jews in Sudan, a Muslim-majority country, they hid their religion so as to blend in and not get caught by the Sudanese secret police.
+Despite the risk, they continued their Jewish practices, such as snuffing out fires in the camps before Sabbath (when Jewish law forbids lighting flames) and eating only meat which complied with Jewish dietary rules.

-Almost straight away, some small-scale rescue activities got under way, with Ethiopian Jews spirited out of Sudan to Europe on forged papers, then on to Israel.
+Almost straight away, some small-scale clandestine evacuations got under way, led by Dani and Ferede, with Ethiopian Jews smuggled through Khartoum airport to Europe on forged papers, then on to Israel.
+But as numbers grew, it became clear that another way was needed.

-"It's a very difficult place to run, if you don't have the Mossad behind you," says the unidentified agent.
+"It's a very difficult place to run, if you don't have the Mossad behind you," says an agent involved in the operation who did not wish to be identified.

-The resort was also kitted out with Israeli-made equipment, including air-conditioning units, outboard motors, and top-of-the-range water sports gear, all smuggled into the country.
+Dani and members of his team spent the first year renovating it.
+The resort was kitted out with Israeli-made equipment, including air-conditioning units, outboard motors, and top-of-the-range water sports gear - including the first windsurfing board in Sudan - all smuggled into the country.

 They also recruited about 15 local staff, including chambermaids, waiters, a driver and a chef "poached" from a hotel.
-"We paid him double," says the unnamed operative.
-None of the staff knew the resort's real purpose, or that their Caucasian managers were Mossad spies.
+"We paid him double," said the unnamed operative.
+None of the staff knew the resort's real purpose, or that their Caucasian managers were Mossad agents.

-Female agents were put in charge of the day-to day running of the place, which it was thought would lower any suspicions.
+Female members of the team were put in charge of the day-to day running of the place, which it was thought would lower any suspicions.

 The diving storeroom was out-of-bounds.
 In it were concealed radios the agents used to keep in regular contact with headquarters back in Tel Aviv.

-While seeing to their guests by day, every so often at night a squad would leave under cover of darkness and head to a rendezvous point 10km (six miles) south of Gedaref.
+While seeing to their guests by day, every so often at night a squad would leave under cover of darkness and head to a rendezvous point 900km (560 miles) away on the edge of Gedaref.

-They would pick up groups of Ethiopian Jews, smuggled out of the camps by so-called Committee Men - a handful of Beta Israelis recruited for the job.
+There they would pick up groups of Ethiopian Jews, smuggled out of the camps by so-called Committee Men - a handful of Beta Israel recruited for the job.

-When they got to the beach, north of the holiday village, Israeli navy special forces would come ashore on Zodiac dinghies, collect the refugees and transport them a further hour and a half to a waiting naval vessel, the INS Bat Galim.
+Once they got to the coast near the holiday village, Israeli navy special forces would come ashore on Zodiac dinghies, collect the refugees and transport them to an Israeli ship, the INS Bat Galim, waiting further out at sea.

 The ship then took them to Israel.